 I flew past 1,000 views/day, hit 50,000 views/month for the first time ever, and my traffic has been consistently growing ever since.
 I’m seeing more engagement from my social media, and WAY more organic traffic from my SEO efforts (backlinks from Forbes, Marketwatch, Reuters, and International Business Times help a lot obviously).

-Also – the site is making way more $money$.
+Also – the site is making way more money.
 I get advertising/sponsorship offers daily now…which doesn’t suck!

 If you are interested in starting your own blog to make money online, check out my free blog creation guide!
 You’ll be set up in 15 minutes or less, and with my exclusive link you’ll get a free domain name as well.
+M$M readers get special discounted pricing when you use my exclusive link in the guide!

 The “flood” of new readers has been legitimately awesome.
 It feels good to have hours and hours of work start to pay off.
 You guys know me – I am not shy about wanting to turn this thing into money making empire.
 I’m a long way from it, but I think I’ve got a base to create something special now.